 Uploading of License Online: Upon receiving the license, the applicant shall upload a copy of such license to the CDSCO website for transparency and public record.
 Once uploaded, the manufacturer may commence production.

-Site Inspection: Within 30 days of license issuance, the SLA may inspect the manufacturing premises to verify compliance with Good Manufacturing Practices (GMP).
-If compliance is unsatisfactory, the license may be canceled.
-If deficiencies can be rectified, the SLA will instruct the license holder to halt manufacturing until corrections are made.
-If the SLA does not inspect within 30 days, the license is deemed valid for all purposes.
+Site Inspection: Within 30 days of license issuance, the SLA may inspect the manufacturing premises to verify the information in the submitted GMP self-certificate (Form COS-7).
+If the self-certificate contains false information, the licence may be cancelled.
+If correctable deficiencies are identified, the SLA will direct the licensee to stop manufacturing until the issues are resolved.
+If the SLA does not conduct the inspection within 30 days, the licence is considered valid for all purposes.

 No. | Particulars | Applicable Fees (INR) |